|

 5 Stars

-Based on a true story, these tax martyrs are punished, Snipes
+Based on a true story, these tax martyrs are

-gets three years, and Eddie Kahn gets ten years, for speaking
+now being punished - Snipes gets three years, and Eddie Kahn gets

-and Eddie Kahn couldn't resist [actually, there are now millions*
+but Wesley Snipes and Eddie Kahn couldn't resist [actually,

-who refuse to be a part of this con.
-You are aware of nothing
+there are now millions* who refuse to be a part of this con.
+You

-if you're still depending on Fox, NBC, ABC, CBS, PBS, Washington
+are aware of nothing if you still depend on Fox, NBC, ABC, CBS,

-Post, New York Times, etc, for information].
+PBS, Washington Post, New York Times, etc, for information].

-Snipes, stars as a man wanted by the United States government
+Snipes, stars as a man wanted by the United States

-"not from a taxable source."
+income is "not from a taxable source."

-Apparently, Snipes has actually read and followed the United
+But apparently, Snipes has actually read and

-from so-called 'tax experts' were not enough for Mr. Snipes, he
+were not enough information for Mr. Snipes, and he wanted to read

-wanted to see the law for himself.
+the law for himself.

 Page two of his tax

-return [at TheSmokingGun.com] states that Snipes is
+return [TheSmokingGun.com] states that Snipes is specifically

-Could it be that Mr. Snipes, like the countless millions who
+Could it be that Mr. Snipes, like the countless

 this tax martyr risked 16 years in prison to obey the truth.
 And,

-Wesley Snipes appears to be a real-life action hero.
-According
+Wesley Snipes appears to be a real-life action

-in Aaron Russo's documentary film Freedom
+Jackson [*interviewed in Aaron Russo's documentary film Freedom

-file an income tax return.
-It seems that at least a third
+million Americans don't file an income tax return.
+It

-to these illegal government demands.
-Unfortunately, Mrs.
+have the guts to say no to these illegal government demands.

 The IRS now says: